Mikosantos/Distributed-Database-System/README.md

 ---

 ### **Project Overview**
-This project is a requisite machine course output for the **Advanced Database Systems** course.
+This project is a requisite machine course output for an advanced databases systems course.
 It applies concepts such as:
 - **Concurrency control**
 - **Recovery techniques**
 - **Distributed systems**